CyberCorps®: Defending America's Cyberspace logo.

 What's New?

-3. Fifteen students have been enrolled in the CyberCorps program, and this cohort has actively taken part in DEFCON, GrrCon, NCL, and numerous other cybersecurity conferences, competitions, and events, with all expenses being fully funded by the CyberCorps scholarship.
+2. Twenty students have been enrolled in the CyberCorps program, actively participating in DEFCON, GrrCon, NCL, and numerous other cybersecurity conferences, competitions, and events.
+All expenses for these activities have been fully funded by the CyberCorps scholarship.

-4. If you have any questions, contact us at: sfs@mtu.edu
+3. If you have any questions, please contact us at: sfs@mtu.edu

 What is CyberCorps: Scholarship for Service (SFS)?